fraserdale/freeCarts/README.md

 4. In command prompt/terminal type `node index.js`

 ### Tips
-Make the channel that the carts are output and reacted to, one where users cannot type (no error handling)
+Make the channel that the carts are output in a channel where users cannot type (no error handling)

 ### Compatibility
 - [x] Splashforce